veracity/veracity-documentation/sections/dataplatform/overview.md

 # Data Platform overview

-The Veracity data platform, developed by DNV, is an independent, secure cloud-based platform designed to facilitate efficient industry collaboration and digital transformation, particularly in the maritime, oil and gas, and energy sectors.
+Developed by DNV, the Veracity data platform is a secure, cloud-based solution designed to support efficient industry collaboration and accelerate digital transformation, with a particular focus on the maritime, oil and gas, and energy sectors.

-It allows for seamless integration and management of large volumes of data from various sources, ensuring secure data sharing through robust governance mechanisms like role-based access control.
-The platform supports advanced analytics and AI services, enabling users to derive valuable insights from their data.
+The platform enables seamless integration and management of large-scale data from diverse sources, underpinned by robust governance frameworks such as role-based access control to ensure secure data sharing.
+It supports advanced analytics and AI capabilities, empowering users to extract actionable insights and drive data-informed decision-making.

-The platform connects users with a growing ecosystem of integrated partners, providing access to a wide range of datasets, APIs, and applications.
+Veracity connects users to a growing ecosystem of integrated partners, offering access to a wide array of datasets, APIs, and applications.
+This ecosystem fosters innovation and enhances operational efficiency by enabling scalable, data-driven solutions.

-Overall, Veracity aims to enhance operational efficiency, sustainability, and innovation by leveraging data-driven insights and fostering collaboration across industries.

-Veracity data platform offers several components and features that can be used when building a new service such as secure ingest, asset models, storage and consumption of structured and unstructured data.
-Data governance is handled by role based access control and data sharing.
-In addition we enable data transformation, analytics and AI services.
+Key platform components include secure data ingestion, asset modeling, and the storage and consumption of both structured and unstructured data.
+Governance is maintained through comprehensive access controls and data-sharing protocols.
+Additionally, the platform facilitates data transformation, analytics, and AI services to support the development of new digital offerings.

+By leveraging these capabilities, Veracity aims to advance sustainability, improve performance, and promote cross-sector collaboration.

+Read more about the main concepts [here](concepts/datalake.md)

 <figure>
     <img src="assets/architectureQ2.png"/>